Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 | Embedding | 5ms | 10ms | 16× |

 The scheduler needs a timer as well as a maximum batch size.
-The following toy schedule emits a full batch promptly during a burst and expires a partially filled batch before its wait budget is exceeded:
+This toy schedule emits a full batch promptly during a burst and expires a partially filled batch before its wait budget is exceeded:

 1from dataclasses import dataclass